-The 2016 Journal can be downloaded from here: Journal of the Balint Society Vol 44 2016
+Journal of the Balint Society 2016 – 2019

-Confidentiality Statement for Contributors
+Confidentiality Statement for Contributors:

-The Journal takes the protection of confidentiality very seriously.
+- The Journal takes the protection of confidentiality very seriously.
 We ask contributors to ensure that obvious identifying factors such as names, age, locations etc are removed or changed.

-Any article that contains personal medical information about an identifiable living individual requires the patient’s explicit consent before we can publish it.
+- Any article that contains personal medical information about an identifiable living individual requires the patient’s explicit consent before we can publish it.
 We would like the patient to sign a consent form, such as the one attached below, which requires the patient to have read the article.
 If consent cannot be obtained because the patient cannot be traced then publication will be possible only if the information can be sufficiently anonymised.
 This means that neither the patient nor anyone else could identify the patient with certainty.
 If the patient is dead the author(s) should seek permission from a relative (as a matter of courtesy and medical ethics).
 If the relatives are not contactable we will balance the worthwhileness of the case, the likelihood of identification, and the likelihood of offence if identified in making a decision on whether we should publish without a relative’s consent.